Executive Leadership Team

-Chief Medical Officer and Chief, Department of Psychiatry, Maine Medical Center
+Chief Medical Officer, Maine Behavioral Healthcare and Chair, Department of Psychiatry, Maine Medical Center

-Dr. Linda Durst currently serves as Senior Vice President, Medical & Clinical Affairs for Maine Behavioral Healthcare and Chief, Department of Psychiatry, Maine Medical Center.
+Dr. Linda Durst currently serves as Chief Medical Officer for Maine Behavioral Healthcare and Chair, Department of Psychiatry, Maine Medical Center.
 Prior to her work with MBH and MMC, Dr. Durst was Medical Director of the Institute of Living and Associate Chief, Department of Psychiatry, Hartford Hospital.
 She previously served as Chief Medical Officer at the Pennsylvania Psychiatric Institute and Associate Professor of Psychiatry at Penn State College of Medicine and Medical Director/Vice Chair of Psychiatry at the University of Arizona.

 Katie Fullam Harris